nicholasxjy/nico-swiper/README.md

 - custom prev next ?

-  not support for now but will
+  use instance method goNext and goPrev, like swiper.goNext()

+- pc support

+  maybe

 - examples ?

   check it on [http://chef-salad.com/nico-swiper/](http://chef-salad.com/nico-swiper/)

-  and pictures used in demo are a singer called 9m88
+  and pictures used in demo from a singer called 9m88